Distance-Modding/Mod.LevelSelectAdditions/README.md

 	* Change Display Color
 	* Rename Playlist File
 	* Delete Playlist File
+* Saving a playlist no longer overwrites its display name with the file name.
+Instead, the display name can be changed with the *Name* button when in Playlist Mode.
 * Remember the last-accessed level set/playlist, so that the game will return to your original place after playing a level appearing in multiple playlists.
-* Fix scrolling bug in level list where you could only scroll to the very top or bottom entry.
+* Fix scrolling bug in Advanced level select menu where you could only scroll to the very top or bottom entry.
-* Make the Visit Workshop page button visible when Choosing Main Menu levels.

 ## Current Options